College athletics in the United States: Beginnings

-College sports in the United States takes its origins from the early 19th century varsity matches between Oxford University and Cambridge University in England, where The University Match in cricket first took place in 1827 and The Boat Race was first contested in 1829.
+College sports in the United States takes its origins from the early 19th century varsity matches between Oxford University and Cambridge University in England, where The University Match in cricket first took place in 1827, The Boat Race was first contested in 1829, and the first Inter-‘Varsity Sports, also called the Cambridge and Oxford Athletic Games, were held in 1864.

-The first organized college sports club in the United States was formed in 1843 when Yale University created a boat club.
-Harvard University then followed in their footsteps, creating a similar boat club a year later.
+Organized college sports at university level began in the United States when Yale University founded its boat club in 1843.
+Harvard University followed in their footsteps, establishing their boat club a year later.
 These boat clubs participated in rowing races called Regattas.
 The creation of these organizations set the stage for the first intercollegiate sporting event in the U.S. This event took place in 1852, when the rowing team from Yale competed against the rowing team from Harvard at Lake Winnipesaukee, New Hampshire.
-This marked the beginning of intercollegiate competition and followed by the creation of numerous college athletic organizations.
+This marked the beginning of intercollegiate competition and was followed by the creation of numerous college athletic organizations.
 This historic race sparked the venerable rivalry between the two schools, and the Yale-Harvard Regatta is considered the cornerstone of intercollegiate athletic competition in the United States.

 In the late 1840s, bat and ball games had started to become highly known and the sport of baseball was starting to become an establishment at U.S. universities.
 The first intercollegiate baseball game took place in 1859 between Amherst College and Williams College.
 The popularity of collegiate baseball increased from this point, and by 1870, college teams were playing extensive schedules.
 In 1879, the first official intercollegiate baseball league was formed.
 The first intercollegiate cricket match took place in 1860 between Franklin & Marshall College and Millersville State Normal School.
 Track and field also grew in popularity during this time, and the first intercollegiate track and field event occurred in 1873.
-(Note: The Cambridge and Oxford Athletic Games in track and field were first held in 1864.)
 This competition featured a two-mile race between athletes from Amherst College, Cornell University, and McGill University of Montreal, Quebec, Canada.
 The first intercollegiate football (soccer) game between teams from Rutgers College (now Rutgers University) and the College of New Jersey (now Princeton University) took place on November 6, 1869, at College Field (now the site of the College Avenue Gymnasium at Rutgers University) in New Brunswick, New Jersey.
 The first intercollegiate rugby football game took place on May 15, 1874, at Cambridge, Massachusetts, when Harvard played against McGill University.
 (Note: The Scottish Varsity match in rugby football was first played in the 1860s.
-The Oxford-Cambridge varsity matches in rugby football and association football were first held in 1872 and 1874 respectively although intercollegiate matches in association football in Britain date back earlier.)
+The Oxford-Cambridge varsity matches in rugby football and association football were first held in 1872 and 1874 respectively although association football at Oxford and Cambridge colleges dates back much earlier.)